p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 # Case study: Java functional programming using Vavr

-*TL;DR;* This post is aimed mainly at Java programmers who haven't really had a chance to write their applications in a functional style, not even in other languages.
+_TL;DR;_ This post is aimed mainly at Java programmers who haven't really had a chance to write their applications in a functional style, not even in other languages.
-It is based on [Vavr](https://vavr.io) which is a popular functional library for Java 8+ and assumes basic familiarity with it.
+It is based on [Vavr](https://vavr.io) which is a popular functional library for Java 8+.
 Presented analysis should be seen as additional reading material to both Vavr's documentation and books/tutorials on Java functional programming (FP).
-However, to not scare the reader off - a basic understanding of FP concepts like immutability or pure functions is sufficient.
+However, to not scare the reader off, a basic understanding of FP concepts like immutability or pure functions is sufficient.

 What is the motivation behind this writing this post?
 **Most Vavr tutorials show how to use Vavr primitives but they do not provide intuition on how to write whole applications.**